raspberrypilearning/build-your-own-weather-station/en/step_3.md

 [[[rpi-gui-idle-opening]]]

-- Create a new Python file, save it as `/home/pi/weather-station/bme280_sensor.py`, and add the following code to it:
+- Create a new Python file, save it as `/home/username/weather-station/bme280_sensor.py`.
+Replace `username` with your username on your Raspberry Pi, and add the following code to it:

 ```python
 import bme280